-Wisdom Teeth Removal West End
+Wisdom Teeth Extraction West End

 Wisdom tooth removal is perhaps one of the most stress-inducing dental procedures for many people.
 But modern dentistry has made significant advances in all kinds of dental procedures, so even something as ‘scary’ as wisdom tooth removal need not be feared so much anymore.
 Especially so if you undergo the procedure at le tooth – our whole treatment philosophy is about putting the patient’s comfort first.

 Wisdom tooth, or the third molars that come up at the very end, are four in number, two on each side on the top and bottom jaw.
 For some people, the molars grow in during the teen years, but some may have to wait till their twenties.

 Since these molars are the last to erupt, they often run out of space and might come out in a crooked way, or they might even get stuck.
 In such cases, the dentist will often recommend wisdom tooth removal.

 If you do not remove the problematic third molars